gnarzilla/proxy.deadlight/README.md

 ### Architecture

-The Architectural Breakthrough - Deadlight’s core innovation is its decoupling of the protocol from the service.
+Deadlight’s core innovation is its decoupling of the protocol from the service.

 **Stateless by Design:** Instead of maintaining a local database or a mail queue, the proxy translates TCP traffic into clean HTTP API calls.
 This offloads all state management to a globally available database, allowing the proxy to remain lightweight and stateless.
 It can be turned off without losing any data.